 Chapter 4.
 Creating a Red Hat High-Availability cluster with Pacemaker

-The following procedure creates a Red Hat High Availability two-node cluster using
+Create a Red Hat High Availability two-node cluster using the

 Configuring the cluster in this example requires that your system include the following components: